|Schedule your inspection today!

 Problem Texas Soils

-more water is absorbed, the plates are forced further apart, leading to an increase in soil pressure or an expansion of
+absorbed, the plates are forced further apart, leading to an increase in soil pressure or an expansion of the soil's volume.

-cracks or a "popcorn" texture when dry.
-Therefore, the presence of surface cracks is usually an indication of an
+"popcorn" texture when dry.
+Therefore, the presence of surface cracks is usually an indication of an expansive soil.

 Expansive soil showing cracks Expansive soil with "popcorn" texture

 • Drilling and Laboratory Analysis - In many cases, expansive soils are buried under a layer of topsoil or dense vegetation and cannot be

 identified at the surface.
 Therefore, collecting soil samples from various test holes each several feet deep is required.
 These test holes can